bibleup/docs/docs/guide/options.md

 ## `styles`

 **Default:** `undefined` <br>
-BibleUp allows you to customise popover colours, border-radius, box-shadow and font size, making it possible to complete change how the popover looks.
-This is possible with any of the popup styles and it also overrides the colours set for dark theme.<br>
+BibleUp allows you to customise popover colours, border-radius, box-shadow and font size, making it possible to completely change the popover looks.
+This is possible with any of the popup types.<br>
 Simply state the colour (HEX, RGBA or value) for the property.

 ```js